-- are confined to bed with a serious illness
+- are confined to bed for more than five days

 - have had DVT or a pulmonary embolism before

-- have an inherited condition called thrombophilia, which means you're more likely to get blood clots (this can be inherited or got through a condition called antiphospholipid syndrome)
+- have a condition called thrombophilia, which means you're more likely to get blood clots (this can be inherited or got through a condition called antiphospholipid syndrome)

 - take the combined contraceptive pill or hormone replacement therapy (HRT)

 - are travelling for a long distance and aren’t able to move around much, for example long haul air travel

 - are obese

-If you're at high risk of DVT, you will be given daily injections of heparin and your doctor or nurse may recommend that you wear compression stockings to help your circulation.
+If you're at high risk of DVT, you will be given anticoagulant medicines (medicines that prevent your blood clotting).
+Your doctor or nurse may recommend that you wear compression stockings to help your circulation.
 Compression stockings come in different sizes and your nurse will check yours are the right fit for you.
 You might be asked to wear them after you have had surgery until you get back to your usual levels of activity.

-Alternatively, you may be fitted with an intermittent pneumatic compression device.
+Alternatively, you may have an intermittent pneumatic compression device fitted.
 This device inflates regularly, putting pressure on your legs to keep the blood flowing.

 If you're pregnant

-If you or members of your close family have had DVT or a pulmonary embolism in the past, you may be offered screening for a blood clotting disorder (thrombophilia).
+If you or members of your close family have had deep vein thrombosis (DVT) or a pulmonary embolism in the past, you may be offered screening for a blood clotting disorder (thrombophilia).
 You’ll also be offered this if you’ve had three consecutive miscarriages during your first trimester.

-If your doctor thinks you're at high risk of getting a blood clot, he or she may offer you heparin injections during your pregnancy.
+If your doctor thinks you're at high risk of getting a blood clot, they may offer you heparin injections during your pregnancy.
 These will prevent blood clotting.
 You may need to continue these injections for six weeks after you have given birth.
-He or she may also recommend you wear elastic compression stockings.
+Your doctor may also recommend you wear elastic compression stockings.

 Could anticoagulants harm my unborn baby?

-Anticoagulants that you take by mouth, such as warfarin, are not suitable during pregnancy.
-This is because they can cross the placenta (which delivers oxygen and nutrients to the baby) and cause harm to your developing baby.
+Anticoagulants that you take by mouth, such as warfarin, are not usually suitable during pregnancy.
+This is because they can cross the placenta (which delivers oxygen and nutrients to your baby) and so may harm your developing baby.
 If you’re taking warfarin and think that you might be pregnant, tell your doctor immediately.

-Pregnant women who need anticoagulant treatment can take heparin, as it doesn't cross the placenta, so it won't reach your baby.
+Pregnant women who need anticoagulant treatment can take heparin because it doesn't cross the placenta, so it won't reach your baby.
 Heparin is taken by injection.
-If you’re taking an oral anticoagulant, such as warfarin before you became pregnant, you will be advised to switch to a type of heparin called a low-molecular-weight heparin as soon as your pregnancy is confirmed.
+If you’re taking an oral anticoagulant, such as warfarin, you’ll be advised to switch to heparin as soon as your pregnancy is confirmed.
 In special cases, such as if you have a mechanical heart valve fitted, your doctor may suggest you continue to take warfarin during pregnancy.
 Your doctor will discuss the risks and benefits with you.